 The results differ for the case of parallel OAR and serial OAR.
-A parallel organ could remain functional even with damaged parts; a serial OAR, in contrast, remains functional only when all of its parts remain functional.
-For the case of a parallel OAR (e.g., lung), assuming that $\gamma_i d$ represents the dose in the ith voxel
+A parallel organ could remain functional even with damaged parts; a serial OAR on the other hand remains functional only when all of its parts remain functional.
+For the case of a parallel OAR (e.g., lung), assuming that $\gamma_i d$ represents the dose in the ith voxel (or spatial point) in the OAR, the integral BED in the OAR is given by